 D Phrygian Scale

-The D Phrygian scale is the third mode of the B♭ major scale, giving it a distinctive dark, exotic, and tense sound commonly used in flamenco, metal, jazz, and cinematic music.
+The D Phrygian scale is the 3rd mode of the B♭ major scale, giving it a distinctive dark, exotic, and tense sound commonly used in flamenco, metal, jazz, and cinematic music.

 This page covers everything you need to know about the D Phrygian scale: notes, intervals, theory, and how to play it on the piano.